Luciana Duranti: Affiliations

-She has served both the Association of Canadian Archivists and the Society of American Archivists in many capacities.
-She served as president of the Society of American Archivists from 1998 to 1999, and as president of the Association of Canadian Archivists from 2017 to 2018.
+Duranti has served the Association of Canadian Archivists and the Society of American Archivists in many capacities.
+She served as president of the Society of American Archivists from 1998 to 1999 and the Association of Canadian Archivists from 2017 to 2018.
 She is the Principal Investigator for many investigations, including the Records in the Cloud Project.

-Duranti has also served as co-chair for the Steering Committee on Canada's Archives.
+She has also served as co-chair for the Steering Committee on Canada's Archives.